pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 445            17         NaN

 {% endhighlight %}

-No it's not the salary, salary is not disclosed, and most of the time in reed if it's not shown it means there it's not high.
-Why is it so attractive?
-Nothing in my data explains it so I had to follow link (I store all links to job records in link columns, this is mostly for testing of accuracy of data extraction)
+No, salary is not given.
+Actually nothing in my data explains why this position is so popular so I had to follow link (I store all links to job records in link columns, this is mostly for testing of accuracy of data extraction), perhaps I missed something?

 {% highlight python %}
 In [238]: data[data.applications == top_ad][data.location == 'Cambridge'].link.values